You are here

 Certificate of Confidentiality Process

 Combine the application materials into a single PDF document and email it to the University of Michigan Office of Research (UMOR) at HRPPCoCgroup@umich.edu.
 Include your campus mailing address in the email.
+You will receive a confirmatory email for receipt of your materials.
 Once the letter of assurance has been signed, you will receive a PDF version via email and a hard copy will be sent to your campus mailing address.

-Each agency has their own application process and set of submission instructions
+Each agency may have their own application process and set of submission instructions for new, amended, or extended CoCs.
+For additional information, please see:

 - CDC: Certificate of Confidentiality Application Instructions (application requirements and submission instructions)